Heart Rhythm Management

 Heart Care Support Group

 Family, caregivers and patients of CHI Health who have an implantable cardiac defibrillator (ICD) or been affected by an ICD are invited to attend our quarterly support group meetings.
 Each meeting offers education about ICD’s and provides an avenue for patients and caregivers to share their experiences with others who are dealing with similar feelings and concerns.
 The cost is free and a light meal is provided.
-For more information, please contact Pamela Gaines at 402-398-5654 or visit the page.
+For more information, please contact Pamela Gaines at 402-398-5654 or visit the events page.